 Many patients ask, if the problem of sciatica is caused from the vertebra compressing the nerves, how acupuncture can help that.

 When the muscles go into spasm or tightness, they pull the vertebra out of place which then compresses the nerve.
 Research in 2009 showed that acupuncture improved muscle stiffness as well the increasing the joint mobility.
 It did this by reducing inflammation and increasing local micro blood circulation which thus stimulated rejuvenation and regeneration of the injured tissue.

 In fact, other research has shown that acupuncture can actually promote regeneration of the sciatic nerve and even increase the blood circulation related to the sciatic nerve.
-This in combination with the known and proven effects of acupuncture reducing pain and swelling is why so many doctors are referring patients to members of the New Zealand Register of Acupuncturists throughout the country as the first choice of treatment for sciatica.
+This in combination with the known and proven effects of acupuncture reducing pain and swelling is why so many doctors are referring patients to members of the Acupuncture NZ throughout the country as the first choice of treatment for sciatica.